Living Lab

 Geothermal as part of Berkeley's clean energy future

-Project: The Role of the Underground to Realize a Zero-carbon UC Campus Energy System
+The Role of the Underground to Realize a Zero-carbon UC Campus Energy System

 Timeline: August 2021 - April 2023